 A key question arises from these recent debates: How can we mobilize the tradition of landscape ecology and urban political ecology to face the environmental challenges of an increasingly a suburban planet?
 We propose to take up this challenge with particular focus on the new suburban forms and processes that have been identified through the 'Global Suburbanisms' (MCRI) project in order to address the following key questions:

 What are the ecological consequences of “extended urbanization”, “postsuburbanization” and simply “sprawl”?
 (How) can suburban forms and processes – often considered prime contributors to climate change – contribute to abatement and adaptation?

-With the above framework and questions in focus, a workshop will be held in Amsterdam, co-hosted by Professor Maria Kaika, a leading expert in Urban Political Ecology.
-The workshop will bring together a small group of MCRI associated researchers and guests who are leading experts in the field of UPE and climate change policy (Erik Swyngedouw, Martin Hajer) to lay out a plan for a larger follow-up research project on the theme of suburban political ecologies (SPEs).
-This research will be conceptual and theoretical as we continue to decentre the core-oriented UPE; but it will also engage empirical research in Europe, Africa, China, India, Australia and North America.
+With the above framework and questions in focus, a workshop was held in Amsterdam in February 2019, hosted by Professor Roger Keil and Professor Maria Kaika, leading experts in Urban Political Ecology.
+The workshop brought together a small group of MCRI associated researchers and guests who are leading experts in the field of UPE and climate change policy to lay out a plan for a larger follow-up research project on the theme of suburban political ecologies (SPEs).
+This research is conceptual and theoretical as we continue to decentre the core-oriented UPE; but it also engages empirical research in Europe, Africa, China, India, Australia and North America.

 In February 2020 our team (Tzaninis, Mandler, Kaika and Keil) published our paper 'Moving Urban Political Ecology beyond the 'Urbanization of Nature'' on Progress in Human Geography: link